Mentoring Program

 • Mentor should inquire into the educational and career goals of the mentee.

-• Mentor may like to consider staying in contact with mentee via email even after the conference has ended
+• Mentor may like to consider staying in contact with mentee via email even after the meeting has ended

 • Attend the mentee’s poster or podium presentation.